 4 Ways I Traveled - Mom's Companion (Part 2)

 Call me sentimental.
 Call me curious.
 Being born into and raised by an immigrant family is something I didn't have a choice over, but wanting to learn more about and understand the culture they hold dearly is.
 Where did my parents and Aunts and Uncles grow up?
 How many distant relatives have I not met before?
-What traditions and rituals does my family in America not follow anymore?
+What traditions and rituals do my family in America not follow anymore?
 Who did they hang out with before they had to leave them all behind?

 20 something plus years.
-That is how much time passed since mom and I were last in China and her hometown of Taishan 台山.
+That is how much time passed since mom and I was last in China and her hometown of Taishan 台山.
 The toddler me that my parents had to lug from place to place the last time 'round doesn't remember anything we did or saw.
 If not for the photos they snapped and developed and the rare memories they sometimes reminisce on, I wouldn't even know of that point on my own timeline.

 Now that I am older, being able to visit with her again brings a new sense of appreciation.
 Most of the homes in the village my maternal family grew up in are small, old, empty, and some even abandoned by immigrant families and the younger generation.
 There are a few newly built multi-stories which stand to represent the success of a handful.
 My mom's village home is somewhere in between: small and lived-in looking yet somewhat new-ish compared to the even older homes nearby.

 It is hard to imagine that 7 plus people once occupied the space some 30 odd years ago.
 The single bed and wardrobe, the bathroom with a squatting toilet, and the wood burning "stove" all point to my family's humble beginnings that I honestly have taken for granted.
 The times when my grandparents, mom, aunts, and uncles had to work on the rice paddies or when they had just enough to eat are concepts that are foreign to my cousins, my brother, and me, who grew up in a world of excess.